 Make it a matrix

-In Zenkit, you can use our 2D Kanban features to view lists and rows to set up a matrix.
+Personal Kanban swimlanes can be used in Zenkit to view lists and rows to set up a matrix.
 You could set up your own Eisenhower matrix, sorting your tasks by Importance on one axis and urgency on another.
 If you work in a team, you could sort progress by team member so you have a solid overview of each team member’s work and can see if someone is struggling.

 Mix and match